 17. Make a wish and bang the drum at Man Mo Temple.

-18. Bop over to the Zoological and Botanical Gardens and pay a visit to the monkeys, birds, snakes, and other animals.
+18. Hop over to the Hong Kong Zoological & Botanical Gardens and pay a visit to the monkeys, birds, snakes, and other animals.
 Finish up by picking up an ice cream (and some cool bubble blowing toys) at the snack bar and relax by the fountain.

-21. Start the day with some morning tai chi – head to the Sculpture Court, in front of Hong Kong Museum of Art each Mon, Wed, and Friday from 8-9am for a free class.
+21. Start the day with some morning tai chi – head to the Sculpture Court, in front of Hong Kong Museum of Art each Monday, Wednesday, and Friday mornings (removed timing) for a free class.

-23. Wander HK’s largest museum – the Hong Kong Heritage Museum covers 32,000 square meters (!).
+23. Wander Hong Kong’s largest museum – the Hong Kong Heritage Museum covers 32,000 square metres!
 The Children’s Discovery Gallery has eight play zones just for kids 4-10 years old.

-25. Get hands on with learning at Hong Kong Science Musuem – more than three-quarters of the museum’s 500 exhibitions over 4 floors is interactive and great for kids.
+25. Explore all the exhibitions at the Hong Kong Science Museum – more than three-quarters of the museum’s 500 exhibitions over 4 floors is interactive and great for kids.

 27. Plan ahead and book a session at one of the four play corners at the Toy Library at the Hong Kong Central Library.

-29. Spend the afternoon at Tai Po Waterfront Park and ride bikes on the promenande.
+29. Spend the afternoon at Tai Po Waterfront Park and ride bikes on the promenade.

-30. Get your kung fu on at Kowloon Park where free classes on the traditional Chinese martial arts takes place every Sunday from 2:30-4:30pm.
+30. Get your kung fu on at Kowloon Park every Sunday from 2:30-4:30pm.
 Check out other Kowloon parks and playgrounds here.

-32. Go back in time at the beautifully preserved 100-year-old Lei Yue Mun fort – HK’s oldest British coastal fortress dating to the Victorian period – that is home to the Museum of Coastal Defense.
+32. Go back in time at the beautifully preserved 100-year-old Lei Yuen Mun Fort – Hong Kong’s oldest British coastal fortress dating back to the Victorian period.
+It is home to the Museum of Coastal Defence.
 Spend the day on the site’s historical trail complete with tunnels, cannons, and observation posts.

-33. Experience the magic of the art of xiqu and take in performance during the Chinese Opera Festival held all summer.
+33. Experience the magic of the art of xiqu and take in performances during the Chinese Opera Festival held all summer.

-34. Head to the little island of Cheung Chau for the Bun Festival in April and see the huge tower of buns erected outside the Pak Tai Temple and the Bun Scrambling Competition – and don’t miss the incredible Piu Sik (‘Floating Colours’) parade.
+34. Head to the little island of Cheung Chau for the Bun Festival in April and see the huge tower of buns erected outside the Pak Tai Temple along with the Bun Scrambling Competition – and don’t forget to check out the incredible Piu Sik (Floating Colours) parade.
+Watch our highlights here!

 35. Do your grocery shopping for the week at the Graham Street Wet Market.

-37. Cheer on the Oxfam Trailwalkers along the 100km Machleose Trail.
-Our favorite spot?
+37. Cheer on the Oxfam Trailwalkers along the 100km MacLehose Trail.
+Our favourite spot?
 Stage 6 with all the monkeys!

-40. Eat meat pies and take in the action at the biggest rugby party in the world at Hong Kong Rugby Sevens – and don’t miss New Zealand’s famous pre-match – and seriously intimidating – Haka!
+40. Eat meat pies and take in the action at the biggest rugby party in the world at Hong Kong Rugby Sevens in April – and don’t miss New Zealand’s famous pre-match – and seriously intimidating – haka!

 43. Wake up early (which, let’s be honest… we all sorta do every day, right?) and wander the Flower Market during the Lunar New Year!